 The removable hip belt helps with controlling a heavy load on the approach while also coming off quickly to free up your movements on route.
 We like that the length is adjustable at the buckle where the hip belt attached to the pack body; this lets our testers minimize clutter on the front of their harness.
 The outside zippered pocket on the Linked pops out slightly from the main compartment and so was easier to use than most.
 Like many of the bags we tested, it is hydration system compatible and has a clip to secure your keys.
 We wish Patagonia had equipped the Linked with a whistle buckle on the sternum strap.

 It is about average for comfort when loaded down for a long approach hike, and this moves its comfort score down a bit.
-The most comfortable pack in our review is the Petzl Bug.

-At $99, the Linked is not cheap.
+The Linked is not cheap.
 However, its performance warrants the price.
 It scored highly in all five comparison metrics.
 We also think the high denier nylon and other construction elements of the pack improve durability, so its longevity will be long, further increasing the value.
 After five months of testing, we didn't have a single reviewer who wasn't willing to shell out the extra money to get this pack instead of the cheaper options.
 Nonetheless, budget shoppers or occasional climbers should check out the more affordable, Best Buy winning, REI Co-op Flash 18.